Catalina is a media and journalism graduate from the Erasmus University Rotterdam, and an avid write...

 › De kogel is door de kerk

 This is the Dutch way of saying that, after long deliberation, a decision has been made.
-During past battles, out of respect churches were spared the shooting, so when an enemy did not subscribe to this unspoken agreement, it meant that he was capable of commiting any evil in the battle.
+During battles in the past, churches were spared from attacks and shooting out of respect, so when an enemy did not subscribe to this unspoken agreement, it meant that he was capable of commiting any evil in battle.
 Other opinions simply attribute this expression to the nice alliteration.

 › Weten waar Abraham de mosterd haalt